MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

     az aks scale --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER --node-count 2
     ```

+    > **Note**: If you get this error `Cannot scale cluster autoscaler enabled node pool.` You need to disable the autoscaling on the agentpool overview.
     > **Note**: Wait for the provisioning of the additional node to complete.
 This might take about 3 minutes.
 If it fails, rerun the `az aks scale` command.

 1. From the **Cloud Shell** pane, run the following to verify the outcome of scaling the cluster: